sebastienlange/dog-breed-classification/README.md

 In this project, I build a __Convolutional Neural Networks (CNN) to classify dogs among 133 breeds with 89% accuracy__.
 Given an image of a dog, the algorithm will identify an estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.

-The code is written in Python 3 and PyTorch all presented in Jupyter Notebook.
+The code is written in Python 3 and PyTorch all presented in this Jupyter Notebook: [dog_app.ipynb](dog_app.ipynb).

 ![Sample Output][image1]